paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] **_SHADOWING?_**

 ^
-So, does Ruby really care that we are writing our code like this as long as we are getting the output we expect?
+So, does Ruby itself really care that we are writing our code like this as long as we are getting the correct output?

 ---
 [.background-color: #F0F0F0]